awsdocs/aws-codedeploy-user-guide/doc_source/application-revisions-appspec-file.md

 For information about lifecycle events to use in the hooks section, see [AppSpec 'hooks' Section for an AWS Lambda Deployment](reference-appspec-file-structure-hooks.md#appspec-hooks-lambda)\.

 ```
-# This is an appspec.yml template file for use with an AWS Lambda deployment in AWS CodeDeploy.
+# This is an appspec.yml template file for use with an AWS Lambda deployment in CodeDeploy.
 # The lines in this template starting with the hashtag symbol are
 #   instructional comments and can be safely left in the file or
 #   ignored.
 # For help completing this file, see the "AppSpec File Reference" in the
-#   "AWS CodeDeploy User Guide" at
+#   "CodeDeploy User Guide" at
 #   https://docs.aws.amazon.com/codedeploy/latest/userguide/app-spec-ref.html
 version: 0.0
 # In the Resources section specify the name, alias,